Table of Contents

 Studies on Effective Red Light Therapy for Surgical Scars and More

-According to extensive studies and articles published in the National Library of Medicine, red light therapy heals scars through the following.
+According to extensive studies and articles published in the National Library of Medicine, red light therapy may help with the look of scars through the following.

 Better circulation

 Poor or impaired vascular flow disrupts the healing process of damaged skin.
-Red light therapy, fortunately, helps accelerate the production of endothelial cells.
+Red light therapy, fortunately, may help support the proper production of endothelial cells.
 These wafer-like building blocks make up the blood and lymph capillaries near the skin’s surface.

-In correlation, according to a 2017 analysis from the Medical College of Wisconsin, exposure to a specific form of red light also increases vessel diameter (vasodilation), which promotes good circulation.
+In correlation, according to a 2017 analysis from the Medical College of Wisconsin, exposure to a specific form of red light also supports healthy vessel diameter (vasodilation), which can help promote good circulation.

-Since increasing blood flow delivers oxygen and nutrients to a wound and increasing lymph flow eliminates waste that could lead to an infection, the vasodilating effect of LED red light therapy enhances the healing process of wounds.
-Plus, the treatment prevents long-term complications from scar tissue formation.
+Since healthy blood flow delivers oxygen and nutrients to a wound and proper lymph flow eliminates waste that could lead to an infection, the vasodilating effect of LED red light therapy might support the healing process of wounds.
+Plus, red light may help support long-term skin health.

 Stimulating cellular energy production and targeting inflammation

-A 2013 study that Harvard researcher and acclaimed photobiomodulation specialist Michael Hamblin co-authored concluded that red light therapy activates cellular energy generation and relieves inflammation.
-In layman’s terms, RLT helps to repair and regenerate damaged tissue in the body.
+Stimulating cellular energy production and targeting inflammation is crucial.
+A 2013 study that Harvard researcher and acclaimed photobiomodulation specialist Michael Hamblin co-authored concluded that red light therapy activates cellular energy generation and may help soothe inflammation.
+In layman’s terms, RLT may help repair and regenerate damaged tissue in the body.
 This combination of effects enables healing with minimal scarring and reduces the appearance of existing scars.

 Stem cell activation